Are You Real?

 “What’d you say?!” came a growling, loosely-feminine voice.

-The shouting snapped him out of his trance; he had walked an entire two blocks away from school.
-The voice came from the alley he had just walked past.
+The shout snapped him out of his trance and made him realize he had walked an entire two blocks away from school.
+The voice came from an alley he had just passed.
 Slowly, Kiro peeked his head around the corner.

-A multi-spined beast in a bomber jacket and some kind of antlered creature in a miniskirt stood, both facing deeper down the alleyway.
-Even with their backs to him, Kiro could make out the former’s long, bedraggled tusks and the latter’s rabbit ears.
+A multi-spined, purple beast in a bomber jacket faced deeper down the alleyway, flanked by an antlered, golden creature in a miniskirt.
+Even with their backs to him, Kiro could identify the former’s long, bedraggled tusks and the latter’s rabbit ears.
 A Hodag and a Jackalope.

 Kiro involuntarily tightened his grip on his sketchbook.